Weightlifting at the 1998 Asian Games – Men's 69 kg

 The men's 69 kilograms event at the 1998 Asian Games took place on 9 December 1998 at Thunder Dome, Maung Thong Thani Sports Complex.

 The weightlifter from South Korea won the gold, with a combined lift of 340 kilograms.

+Total score was the sum of the lifter's best result in each of the snatch and the clean and jerk, with three lifts allowed for each lift.
+In case of a tie, the lighter lifter won; if still tied, the lifter who took the fewest attempts to achieve the total score won.
+Lifters without a valid snatch score were allowed to perform the clean and jerk.